madzera/happytree/CONTRIBUTING.md

 ### Milestones

 Each milestone represents a version of the project and have an estimated date to be concluded.
-The project can have the same number of milestone as the project versions, being currently the version **2.0.0**.
+The project can have the same number of milestones as the project versions, being currently the version **2.0.0**.

 The milestone is a concept that is used only for internal purpose, the external